You want smart political talk without the meltdowns?

 I'm not a preacher.

-Well, I wasn't a but I'm not a preacher.
+Well, I wasn't a, but I'm not a preacher.

-I think that's just don't preach about that.
+I think that don't preach about that.

-Well, I didn't I I did not do that.
+I did not do that.

 But I hope I did a good job for both of you.

-It was actually a real, and you can come and preach in any language you want to at our church, Sean.
+You did, and you can come and preach in any language you want to at our church, Sean.

 Well, I appreciate it.

-Uh listen, our thoughts and prayers are with your fellow Texans there, Pastor Jeffers.
+Listen, our thoughts and prayers are with your fellow Texans there, Pastor Jeffers.

-And I mean, it's just so sad they go to worship God, and this is what happens.
+They go to worship God, and this is what happens.

 It's unbelievable.